w3c/guide/process/adv-notice.md

 toc: yes
 ---

-The W3C Process defines a [charter refinement phase](https://www.w3.org/policies/process/drafts/#charter-initiation) to help ensure that draft charters are mission-aligned, reflect community input and consensus, and have been well-socialized and widely reviewed *before* formal review by the Advisory Committee.
+The W3C Process defines a [charter refinement phase](https://www.w3.org/policies/process/drafts/#charter-initiation) to help ensure that charter drafts are mission-aligned, reflect community input and consensus, and have been well-socialized and widely reviewed *before* Advisory Committee review.

 This document describes how the W3C Communications Team announces the start of charter refinement with a *charter review notice*.
 For